-Zone A Urban, formal and managed landscapes Zone B Rural landscapes Zone C Open country without major barriers Barriers 1 No steps or stiles or other physical barriers restricting access.
-No steps or stiles or other physical barriers restricting access.
-No steps or stiles or other physical barriers restricting access.
-Path surfaces 2 Hard, firm, smooth with very few loose stones (no bigger than 5mm).
-Hard and firm with very few loose stones (no bigger than 10mm).
-Path possibly modified (not necessarily hard and firm in all weathers) with some larger stones, occasional tree roots, potholes and short stretches of rutting.
-Path widths 3 At least 1.2m At least 1m At least 815mm Width restrictions 4 At least 900mm for no more than 300mm along the path, 1m for no more than 1.6m along the path.
-Any gates to comply with BS5709.
-At least 815mm for no more than 300mm along the path, 915mm for no more than 1.6m along the path.
-Any gates to comply with BS5709.
-At least 815mm for no more than 300mm along the path, 915mm for no more than 1.6m along the path.
-Any gates to comply with BS5709.
-Maximum gradients 5 1:12 1:10 1:8 Landings on ramps steeper than 1:20 6 Maximum rise of 750mm between landings (for example landings should be every 9m along ramps of 1:12).
-Maximum rise of 950mm between landings.
-Maximum 950mm where feasible and information is provided.
-Surface breaks 7 No more than 12mm measured across the line of the path.
-No more than 12mm measured across the line of the path.
-No more than 75mm measured across the line of the path.
+Access barriers Zone A Urban, formal and managed landscapes (C4All zones 1 & 2) (VSCG 'heavily developed') Zone B Rural landscapes, farmland with public rights of way (C4All zone 3) (VSCG 'moderately developed') Zone C Wild and open country without major barriers (VSCG 'lightly developed') Barriers No steps, stiles and other physical barriers restricting access No steps, or stiles and other physical barriers restricting access No steps, or stiles and other physical barriers restricting access Path surfaces Hard, firm, smooth with very few loose stones (no bigger than 5mm) not covering the whole surface Hard and firm with very few loose stones (no bigger than 10mm) not covering the whole surface Path possibly modified (not necessarily hard and firm in all weathers) with some stones up to 100mm.
+Occasional tree roots, potholes and short stretches (<10m) of rutting up to 100mm Path widths At least 1.2m At least 1m At least 815mm Width restrictions At least 815mm for no more than 300mm along the path, 1m for no more than 1.6m along the path At least 900mm for no more than 300mm along the path, 915mm for no more than 1.6m along the path Any gap at least 900mm and any gate at least 1m Ramp gradients Maximum 1:12 Maximum 1:10 Maximum 1:10 for natural gradients, 1:8 for built gradients Landings on ramps steeper than 1:20 Maximum rise of 750mm between landings (for example landings should be every 9m along ramps of 1:12) Maximum rise of 950mm between landings Maximum 950mm where feasible and information is provided Surface breaks The largest break in the surface should be no more than 12mm measured across the line of the path No more than 12mm measured across the line of the path No more than 75mm measured across the line of the path Cross camber (slope across a path) Maximum 1:50 Maximum 1:35 1:25 but cross slopes caused by tree roots/potholes/ruts may be greater.

-Zone A Urban, formal and managed landscapes Zone B Rural landscapes Zone C Open country without major barriers Maximum cross camber (slope across a path) 8 1:50 1:35 1:25 but cross slopes caused by tree roots/potholes/ruts may be greater.
-Maximum distance between passing places 9 50m Not formalised or surfaced, but at least every 150m.
-Not formalised or surfaced, but at least every 300m.
-Distance between resting places 10 Maximum 100m Maximum 300m Not formalised Step levels 11 Maximum 5mm Maximum 15mm Maximum 100mm Clear walking tunnel 12 At least 1.2m wide x 2.1m high At least 1m wide x 2.1m high At least 1m wide x 2.1m high Edges 13 Clearly visible N/A N/A
+Access barriers Zone A Urban, formal and managed landscapes (C4All zones 1 & 2) (VSCG 'heavily developed') Zone B Rural landscapes, farmland with public rights of way (C4All zone 3) (VSCG 'moderately developed') Zone C Wild and open country without major barriers (VSCG 'lightly developed') Distance between passing places At least one every 50m Not formalised or surfaced, but at least one passing place (2m x 2m) every 150m Not formalised or surfaced, but at least one passing place (2m x 2m) every 300m Distance between resting places Maximum 100m Maximum 300m Not formalised Step levels Maximum 5mm Maximum 15mm Maximum 100mm Clear walking tunnel At least 1.2m wide x 2.1m high At least 1m wide x 2.1m high Cut vegetation to at least 1m wide x 2.1m high Edges Clearly visible N/A N/A